The Best GMAT Prep Courses

 Fewer tutor hours

 When it comes to private tutoring for the GMAT, The Princeton Review’s program doesn’t stack up to Kaplan’s.
-Though it’s about $1,000 cheaper than Kaplan’s program, Kaplan offers a lot of bang for your buck.
+Though it’s cheaper than Kaplan’s program, Kaplan offers a lot of bang for your buck.
 Along with more dedicated tutoring, it gives students complete access to a live online or in-person course.
 That being said, tutoring can be expensive (costing up to $8,000) so it may not be on your radar.
 But, if you do opt for tutoring, Kaplan is a better choice.

 How to find the right GMAT prep course for you